resthub/resthub.org/backbone-stack.rst

 Avoid caching issues
 ====================

-In order to avoid caching issues when, for instance, you update your JS or HTML files, you should use the `urlArgs RequireJS attribute <http://requirejs.org/docs/api.html#config>`_.
+In order to avoid caching issues when updating your JS or HTML files, you should use the `urlArgs RequireJS attribute <http://requirejs.org/docs/api.html#config>`_.
 You can filter the ${buildNumber} with your build tool at each build.

 main.js: